-Skill Description Activity / Game Time Warm up Stretching & Fun Aerobic Game 10 mins Course Design Create Design for Course 15 mins Putting/ Chipping/ Full Swing Play the Course 30 mins Review What did you learn today?
+Skill Description Activity / Game Time

+Warm up Stretching & Fun Aerobic Game 10 mins

+Putting Create Design for the Course 15 mins

+Putting Play the Course 30 mins

+Review What did you learn today?
 5 mins

-By completing this lesson you will be covering the following content descriptors in ACARA Sub-Strands through Putting, Chipping and Full Swing activities.
+By completing this lesson you will be covering the following content descriptors by participating in a class golf competition.